online-flugsvamp-mirror/flugsvamp-mirror/README.md

-Update: Link is now working and available
+Update: Link is now responsive and active